tamtran4869/E-commerce-analysis/Product_analysis.md

 _Received date: Apr 10, 2013_

 #### SQL query
-There are some steps for this requests.
+There are some steps for this request.
-1. Filter to keep only sessions from the product page (Mr Fuzzy or Love Bear, cart, shipping, billing and thank you page)
+1. Filter to keep only sessions from the product page (Mr Fuzzy or Love Bear, cart, shipping, billing, and thank you page)
 ![image](https://user-images.githubusercontent.com/114192113/211917122-51349451-950d-439a-afbf-f99912060483.png)

-2. Mark pageview url into 1 and 0 (or spread the pageview_url into 1 and 0)
+2. Mark the pageview url into 1 and 0 (or spread the pageview_url into 1 and 0)
 ![image](https://user-images.githubusercontent.com/114192113/211917452-f170cb4b-5a79-4bb3-8093-572b2704472f.png)

-3. Flag the path of each session (e.g the session 63513 made to the thankyou page)
+3. Flag the path of each session (e.g the session 63513 went to the thankyou page)

 ![image](https://user-images.githubusercontent.com/114192113/211917917-cdbf8d78-3aa7-45f0-b994-dbb5ca2068d1.png)

-4. Group by product page, count session and compile CTR of each step.
+4. Group by product pages, count session and compile CTR of each step.

 ![image](https://user-images.githubusercontent.com/114192113/211918119-2fe09544-eba4-4da7-a932-a75948ebf1a3.png)